Uniformly most reliable three-terminal graph of dense graphs: Introduction

-{\bf Problem.} For large $m$, is there a uniformly most reliable three-terminal graph?
-If it exists, how is it constructed?
-If it does not exist, can we construct the locally most reliable three-terminal graph and how to construct it?
+{\bf Problems:} For the three-terminal graphs with a large number of edges, is there a uniformly most reliable graph?
+If it exists, what is its construction?
+If it does not exist, can we construct the locally most reliable three-terminal graph?

 With these questions, we further study the existence of uniformly most reliable three-terminal graphs for large $m$.
-For three-terminal graphs with $m$ in the range $\binom{n}{2}-\lfloor\frac{n-3}{2}\rfloor\leq m\leq\binom{n}{2}-2$ ($n\geq7$), it is proved that there is no uniformly most reliable graph, and the locally most reliable three-terminal graphs are determined, one case is for $p$ close to $0$ and the other is for $p$ close to $1$.
-It also determines the uniformly most reliable three-terminal graph with $\binom{n}{2}-2$ ($4\leq n\leq 6$) and $\binom{n}{2}-1$ ($n\geq5$) edges, respectively.

-This present research is organized as follows.
+It is difficult to find the exact cases that three target vertices are connected, which is NP-complete {\upshape\cite{Valiant}.
+In this paper, we just consider the uniformly most reliable three-terminal dense graphs.
 In section $2$, some related basic definitions and notations are given.
-In section $3$, the locally most reliable three-terminal graphs for $m$ in a certain range are determined and show that there is no uniformly most reliable three-terminal graph for $\binom{n}{2}-\lfloor\frac{n-3}{2}\rfloor\leq m\leq\binom{n}{2}-2$ ($n\geq7$) and give the uniformly most reliable graphs for $n=4,5,6$ and $m=\binom{n}{2}-2$.
-In section $4$, a uniformly most reliable three-terminal graph with $n$ vertices and $m=\binom{n}{2}-1$ edges is determined.
-Section $5$ summarizes the results of this research.
+In section $3$, the locally most reliable three-terminal graphs for given $m$ are determined.
+We show that there is no uniformly most reliable three-terminal graph for $n$ vertices and $m$ edges where $n\geq7$ and $\binom{n}{2}-\lfloor\frac{n-3}{2}\rfloor\leq m\leq\binom{n}{2}-2$ and give the uniformly most reliable graphs for $4\leq n\leq6$ and $m=\binom{n}{2}-2$.
+In section $4$, a uniformly most reliable three-terminal graph with $n\geq5$ vertices and $m=\binom{n}{2}-1$ edges is determined.
+The results are summarized in Section $5$.